Back

 Board of Trustees

-• 1 member elected by the New England Regional Assembly for the term November 2025-October 2029
+• 1 member elected by the Midwestern Regional Assembly for the term November 2026-October 2031

-• 1 member elected by the South Regional Assembly for the term November 2025-October 2029
+• 1 member elected by the Western Regional Assembly for the term November 2026-October 2030

 Academic Assembly Council